bsaakash/EE-UQ/Examples/eeuq-0001/README.rst

 .. note::

-   If instead we were using the OpenSees model, which does not have the duplicate eigenvalues, it being a planar problem with constrained degrees-of-freedom, we specify modes **1** and **3** as shown.
+   If, instead of the **MDOF** model generator, we were using an OpenSees model (which does not have duplicate eigenvalues due to this being a planar problem with constrained degrees-of-freedom), we would specify modes **1** and **3** as shown.

    .. figure:: figures/shearFEM-OpenSees.png
       :align: center